Conflict can be a good thing!

 Responses to Various Levels of Conflict for Families, Teams, Organizations and Congregations

 Conflict and disruptions are neither good nor bad, but simply a part of life in workplaces, social spaces, congregations, and families.
 When people are together, honest, and engaged with one another and their interests and passions, they have disagreements.
-The positive or negative impact of these disagreements is determined by the response to the disagreements and to one another, not by the conflict itself.

 Creating a Container for Conversation

 When people ask me for a metaphor for community, conflict, and conversation, I offer the image of a “container.”
 I liken the container to the old alchemist’s flask, a flask that, as I imagine it, contains a chemical compound that is heated over a burner.